BilkentCrypto/per-capita-superhack/README.md

 # PerCapita

 PerCapita is a Decentralized Initial NFT Offering platform built on Zora in Superhack 2023 Hackathon by Bilkent Blockchain Society.
-(Explain all of it shortly as introduction.
-First describe what is INO)

 [PerCapita Website](https://per-capita-superhack.vercel.app/)

+There are currently some problems with NFTs.

+- Minting process could be unfair and problematic for average crypto users.
+Public RPCs could fail during heavy minting traffic.
+In this way, people with access to their own full node and bots could mint many NFTs from mutliple addresses.
+- If there is no Proof of Personhood protocol for NFT collections, NFT collections could be prone to sybil attacks.
+Collection owners may prefer their collections as distributed as possible.
+- In order to overcome these problems, an Initial NFT Offering platform is needed that ensures fairness, randomness and on-chain distribution.

-Below, you can see a brief description of how PerCapita utilizes the sponsor projects of the Superhack hackathon (For more details, scroll below):
+Below, you can see a brief description of how PerCapita achieves fair and random NFT offerings, and utilizes the sponsor projects of the Superhack hackathon (For more details, scroll below):

 [**Zora**](https://docs.zora.co/docs/zora-network/intro): PerCapita Main Contract is built on Zora - OP Stack chain.
 Zora has built-in NFT marketplace, and NFT Creating contracts which makes creating and trading NFT collections easier in terms of UX.
 Also, thanks to its OP Stack architecture, these actions with NFTs are scalable and cost-efficient.